openrewrite/rewrite-docs/reference/gradle-plugin-configuration.md

 }
 ```

-## Activating Rewrite Recipes
+## Activating OpenRewrite Recipes

 {% hint style="info" %}
 All OpenRewrite libraries and modules are published to MavenCentral.
 Use the `repositories` Gradle DSL to ensure that your build can resolve dependencies from there or one of its mirrors.
 {% endhint %}

 No recipe is ever run on your codebase without being explicitly activated in the plugin's configuration.
-To make pre-packaged Rewrite recipes available for activation, add them as `rewrite` dependencies:
+To make pre-packaged OpenRewrite recipes available for activation, add them as `rewrite` dependencies:

 ```groovy
 dependencies {